 Accommodation: Hotel comforts: Salt @ South West Rocks and The Seabreeze Beach Hotel – includes a bar and restaurant.
 Nature lovers: Trial Bay Gaol Campground, and NRMA Holiday Parks and Resorts

 (South West Rocks to Urunga 55 minutes, 75.3km)

-To appreciate the town history, a visit to the museum is a must.
-Stroll the quaint town, and enjoy Urunga village (with a few eateries; cafes and a pub).
-A short drive from the village is The Honey Place, not only great for honey and gifts, but it’s also educational (includes an educational live video about bees).
+To appreciate the town’s history, a visit to the museum is a must.
+Stroll the quaint town, and enjoy Urunga village, head to the Pomegranate Cafe for a great coffee, breakfast or lunch.
+A short drive from the village is The Honey Place, not only great for honey and gifts, but it’s also educational (includes an educational live video about bees.
+Great for school teachers).
 It is 20 minutes to Coffs Harbour (city centre).

 (Urunga to Bellingen 15 minutes, 15.6km)